stat133-sp19/hw-stat133-patrickleihong/Binomial/README.md

 Usage
 -----

-Here is a quick demonstration what each function does:
+Here is a quick demonstration of what each function does:

 ``` r
 library(binomial)